Under Maintenance

 Sports Media

 The ball left J.T.
-Realmuto‘s bat at 102.4 miles per hour, 50,000 sets of eyes locked to is at it there was a magnet at its center.
+Realmuto‘s bat at 102.4 miles per hour, with 50,000 sets of eyes locked to it like there was a magnet at its center.
 Millions more followed its flight deep into the South Philadelphia night, every Phillies fan hoping it would either clear the out-of-town scoreboard or at least find the outfield’s surface to swing Game 5 of the World Series right back into Philadelphia’s favor.

 But of those millions of Phillies fans, there was one hoping it would not drop.
 He is 27 years old and from nearby West Chester, Pennsylvania.
-In high school, he reached the 1,000 point in basketball for B. Reed Henderson High School.
+In high school, he reached 1,000 points in basketball for B. Reed Henderson High School.
 In 2017, he graduated from nearby 6,000-student Millersville University with a degree in social work.
 It may seem like an ordinary background.
 But on Thursday night, he was doing one thing no Phillies fan was.

 Playing center field for the Houston Astros.